brownk96/french_101/source/traveling_tips.rst

 6. Get travel insurance, as eventually (especially if you are doing a lot of traveling) something bad will happen.
 7. Walk between places and be open to diversions.
 8. In France, to call for an emergency, call 112 (the European equivalent to 911).
 Or call 15 for an ambulance and medical help, and 17 for police.
-9. Be aware that in Europe, dates are written Day/Month/Year, and they use a twenty-four-hour clock.
+9. Be aware that in Europe, dates are written Day/Month/Year, and they use a 24-hour clock.
 10. Be careful of what you use free, public Wi-Fi for.